BrunoZell/AskFi.Sdk/docs/sdk.md

 This subsystem touches these SDK types:

-- `AskFi.Sdk.IObserver<'Perception>`
+- `AskFi.Sdk.IObserver<'Percept>`
-- `AskFi.Sdk.Observation<'Perception>`
+- `AskFi.Sdk.Observation<'Percept>`
 - `AskFi.Sdk.ContinuityCorrelationId`
 - `AskFi.Sdk.Perspective`

-The task of this subsystem is to accept one or more instances if `IObserver<'Perception>` and sequence them into a `Perspective`.
+The task of this subsystem is to accept one or more instances if `IObserver<'Percept>` and sequence them into a `Perspective`.

-[Observers](./observations.md) scrape the external world and produce strongly-typed _Perceptions_.
+[Observers](./observations.md) scrape the external world and produce strongly-typed _Percepts_.
 Observations happen spontaneously.
 In order to be able to fully deterministically execute all downstream components, it is essential to record the sequence of their occurence at the time of observation.

 Therfore, all observations of a single _Observer_ instance are sequenced into an _Observation Sequence_ what essentially boils down to a linked list.